RosterElf Logo

 Disaster vulnerability

 Fire, flood, or building damage can destroy paper records permanently.
-Seven years of employee files lost to a single incident creates compliance nightmare.
+Seven years of employee files lost to a single incident creates a compliance nightmare.
 Cloud-based systems maintain off-site backup that survives local disasters.

 Difficult destruction